-On 27 June 1985, Matthew Goniwe, Fort Calata, Sparrow Mkhonto and Sicelo Mhlauli (known as the Cradock Four) drove to Port Elizabeth to attend a UDF meeting.
+On 27 June 1985, Matthew Goniwe, Fort Calata, Sparrow Mkonto and Sicelo Mhlauli (known as the Cradock Four) drove to Port Elizabeth to attend a UDF meeting.
 All of them did not return to Cradock.

-The police set up a road block where they identified the cars carrying the Calata, Goniwe, Mkhonto and Mhlauli.
+The police set up a road block where they identified the cars carrying the Calata, Goniwe, Mkonto and Mhlauli.
 On 27 June 1985 the Cradock four were executed by the security police and their bodies burnt.
 After Calata and his comrades disappeared news broke out that his body and that of Goniwe had been found stabbed and burnt, near Bluewater Bay.
-Mhlauli and Mkhonto’s bodies were also found in the scrub in the same area but far apart from each other.
+Mhlauli and Mkonto’s bodies were also found in the scrub in the same area but far apart from each other.

-Calata, Goniwe, Mhlauli and Mkhonto were buried in Cradock on 20 July 1985, at a massive political funeral attended by thousands of people and people from all over the country.
+Calata, Goniwe, Mhlauli and Mkonto were buried in Cradock on 20 July 1985, at a massive political funeral attended by thousands of people and people from all over the country.
 Speakers included the Rev. Beyers Naude and Rev. Alan Boesak.
 At the time of his death, the Calata family were expecting a child as Nomonde was six months pregnant with Thamani.
 On the day of the funeral the government declared a State of Emergency in the Eastern Cape and arrested scores of activists returning from the funeral.
 After the funeral the security continued to harass Calata’s wife.

 A two-year inquest into the death of the Cradock four began in 1987 (Inquest No. 626/87) under the Inquests Act No. 58 of 1959, headed by Magistrate E de Beer.
 At the end of the inquest on 22 February 1989, the Magistrate found that the four had been killed by “unknown persons” and that “no-one was to blame”.
 In 1992 President FW de Klerk called for a second inquest after the disclosure on 22 May 1992 by the New Nation newspaper of a Top Secret military signal calling for the "permanent removal from society" of Goniwe, Calata and Goniwe’s cousin, Mbulelo.
 The second inquest began on 29 March 1993 and ran for 18 months in terms of the Inquests Amendment.
 Judge Neville Zietsman, in delivering his verdict, found that the security forces were responsible for their deaths, although no individual was named as responsible.